-Julia Stone announces new single 'We All Have' featuring The National's Matt Berninger | NME
+Julia Stone shares new single 'We All Have' featuring The National's Matt Berninger | NME

-Julia Stone has announced her next single, ‘We All Have’, will arrive this Friday (January 29) and will feature The National frontman Matt Berninger.
+Julia Stone has shared her newest single, ‘We All Have’, featuring The National frontman Matt Berninger.

+A music video, filmed off the coast of Tasmania’s Southport, is set to premiere today (January 29) at 7pm AEST/8am GMT on YouTube.
+Stone, video director Gabriel Gasparinatos and crew members will join the live chat around 30 minutes before the premiere to interact with fans and discuss the new song.

-Stone took to social media earlier today to announce the single, which was co-produced by St. Vincent and Thomas Bartlett – aka Doveman.
-It’s set to drop alongside a Gabriel Gasparinatos-directed video filmed off the coast of Southport in Tasmania.
+Stone took to social media earlier this week to announce the single, which was co-produced by St. Vincent and Thomas Bartlett – aka Doveman.

 ‘We All Have’ featuring @Mattberninger out Friday.https://t.co/eDrIYBMl2X pic.twitter.com/AfD2ozyc62